Gajendra-Saini/Customer-RFM-Analysis/README.md

    ```bash
    pip install pandas numpy
    ```
-3. Run the Jupyter notebook or Python script to view the analysis results.
+3. Run the Google Colab or Python script to view the analysis results.

 ---